jonleverrier/yam-server-configurator/README.md

 ### Standard Users

 Standard users have access to SFTP but not SSH and are contained in their own home folder via chroot.
 Access to troublesome PHP functions has been restricted.
 A unique username and database is used on a per project basis.
+All development websites are password protected by default and issued an automatic SSL.